lscoppitto/docs-v3/docs/hardware/I40Kit.md

 Zerynth SDK is the official development environment for the 4ZeroBox.
 Zerynth SDK is a powerful Python and C development environment that supports many industrial protocols, sensor channels and components.
-In addition to seamless integration with zCloud.
+In addition to seamless integration with Zerynth Cloud.

 <figure>